 A Veteran's Guide to Criminal Law

 Unfortunately, some veterans will experience trouble with criminal law.
 There may be a number of reasons for this, including Post-Traumatic Stress Disorder, Traumatic Brian Injury, or other causes.
-This guide discusses the different considerations that veterans who are facing criminal charges and conviction must confront.
+This guide discusses the different issues that veterans face when dealing with criminal charges and convictions.
 In particular, this guide focuses on the criminal process and sentencing considerations that are applicable to veterans and military members, the impact of conviction on a veteran's benefits (including the impact on families), and post-incarceration assistance.